cvdlab-projects/webindex/slides/presentazione biomedica.md

     output = open(DESTINATION, 'w')

-'''split the cube in slices and take three slice at time.
+'''split the cube into slices and take three slices at time.
 Keep the highest and the lowest.'''